Product Labels feature overviewEdit on GitHub

 A Back Office user can select the design and the position of the product label on a product card.
 The following label designs are shipped by default:

 When creating a product label, a Back Office user selects a design by entering its name as a Front-end Reference.
-See Creating product labels to learn more.
+To learn more, see Creating product labels

 If the product label designs shipped by default are not sufficient for your project, a developer can create new HTML classes to use as a Front-end Reference.

 When several product labels are applied to a product, all of them are displayed on its product card and product details page.